jessiepusateri/technicals/binary_tree_traversal.md

 - post_order: O(n)

-Running time is n where n is the number of elements in the tree.
+Running time is O(n) where n is the number of elements in the tree because it traverses the entire tree.

 ```python